-Your goal when taking the GRE is to pick the right answers on a multiple-choice exam.
+Your goal when taking the GRE is to pick the right answers on a multiple-choice questions and enter the correct answer for fill-in questions.
 The more questions you answer correctly, the better your score.

 You are not being graded on style.
 It doesn’t matter if you find the answer following the usual routine.
 In fact, the fastest way to an answer often does not involve using a traditional method, but rather a method geared specifically to the GRE.

 Each question may have several possible approaches, so you need to develop an ability to recognize a fast and effective way to solve different question types.
 Because your objective is to find the correct answer choice as quickly as possible, choosing the right strategies is a very important part of doing well on the GRE.

 You will be given scratch paper for the GRE.
 You will have to do the calculations in the Quant section and some students will diagram their reading comprehension questions.